PAIRLABS/InfoExchange/nano/jetson_tx2/cloning/readme.md

 # how to do Jetson tx2 cloning

-> step 1：Place TX2  system in Force USB Recovery Mode
+> step 1：Place TX2  system in Force USB Recovery Mode.
 >
 > step 2：Read APP partition from TX2 board and save image to file.
 >
-> step 3：Restore your image to any board
+> step 3：Restore your image to any board.

 ### step 1：Place TX2  system in Force USB Recovery Mode